sharontherese/sharon-kabel/content/post/saint-joseph-hymns/index.md

 The Liber Hymnarius attributes authorship to Hieronymus Casanate.
 Mode 1, Liber Usualis, 1961, p.
 1447.
 This hymn is used for Vespers on March 19th, the Solemnity of St. Joseph, Spouse of the Blessed Virgin Mary, and May 1st, the Feast of St. Joseph the Worker.

 Te, Joseph, celebrent agmina caelitum, <br>
-te cuncti resonent Christiadum chori, qui, clarus meritis, iunctus es inclitae, casto foedere Virgini.
+te cuncti resonent Christiadum chori, <br>
+qui, clarus meritis, iunctus es inclitae, <br>
+casto foedere Virgini. <br>

-Almo cum tumidam germine coniugem
+Almo cum tumidam germine coniugem <br>

-admirans dubio tangeris anxius,
+admirans dubio tangeris anxius, <br>

-afflatu superi Flaminis, Angelus
+afflatu superi Flaminis, Angelus <br>

-conceptum puerum docet.
+conceptum puerum docet.	<br>

-Tu natum Dominum stringis, ad exteras
+Tu natum Dominum stringis, ad exteras <br>

-Aegypti profugum tu sequeris plagas;
+Aegypti profugum tu sequeris plagas; <br>

-amissum Solymis quaeris et invenis,
+amissum Solymis quaeris et invenis, <br>

-miscens gaudia fletibus.
+miscens gaudia fletibus. <br>

-Electos reliquos mors pia consecrati
+Electos reliquos mors pia consecrati <br>

-palmamque emeritos gloria suscipit;
+palmamque emeritos gloria suscipit; <br>

-tu vivens, Superis par, frueris Deo,
+tu vivens, Superis par, frueris Deo, <br>

-mira sorte beatior.
+mira sorte beatior. <br>

-Nobis, summa Trias, parce precantibus;
+Nobis, summa Trias, parce precantibus; <br>

-da Ioseph meritis sidera scandere,
+da Ioseph meritis sidera scandere, <br>

-ut tandem liceat nos tibi perpetim
+ut tandem liceat nos tibi perpetim <br>
 gratum promere canticum.
+Amen. <br>

 # Caelitum, Joseph, decus

 Written by Fr.
 Juan Escollar (d.
 1700), this hymn was formerly used at Matins for the feast of St. Joseph, Husband of the Blessed Virgin Mary (March 19).
 It is still used for this feast, but for Lauds instead.
 It is also the hymn for Lauds for the Feast of St. Joseph the Worker on May 1.

-Caelitum, Ioseph, decus, atque nostrae
+Caelitum, Ioseph, decus, atque nostrae <br>

-certa spes vitae, columenque mundi,
+certa spes vitae, columenque mundi, <br>

-quas tibi laeti canimus, benignus
+quas tibi laeti canimus, benignus <br>

-suscipe laudes.
+suscipe laudes. <br>

-Te, satum David, statuit Creator
+Te, satum David, statuit Creator <br>

-Virginis sponsum, voluitque Verbi
+Virginis sponsum, voluitque Verbi <br>

-te patrem dici, dedit et ministrum
+te patrem dici, dedit et ministrum <br>

-esse salutis.
+esse salutis. <br>

-Tu, Redemptorem stabulo iacentem,
+Tu, Redemptorem stabulo iacentem, <br>

-quem chorus vatum cecinit futurum,
+quem chorus vatum cecinit futurum, <br>

-aspicis gaudens, sociusque matris
+aspicis gaudens, sociusque matris <br>

-primus adoras.
+primus adoras. <br>

-Rex Deus regum, dominator orbis,
+Rex Deus regum, dominator orbis, <br>

-cuius ad nutum tremit infernorum
+cuius ad nutum tremit infernorum <br>

-turba, cui pronus famulatur aether,
+turba, cui pronus famulatur aether, <br>

-se tibi subdit.
+se tibi subdit. <br>

-Laus sit excelsae Triadi perennis,
+Laus sit excelsae Triadi perennis, <br>

-quae, tibi insignes tribuens honores,
+quae, tibi insignes tribuens honores, <br>

-et tuis nobis meritis beatae
+et tuis nobis meritis beatae <br>

-gaudia vitae.
+gaudia vitae. <br>

 # Iste, quem laeti

 Written by Fr.
 Juan Escollar (d.
 1700), this hymn was formerly used at Lauds for the feast of St. Joseph, Husband of the Blessed Virgin Mary (March 19).
 It is still used for this feast, but for the Office of the Readings.
 It is also the hymn for the Office of the Readings for the Feast of St. Joseph the Worker on May 1.

-Iste, quem laeti colimus, fideles
+Iste, quem laeti colimus, fideles <br>

-cuius excelsos canimus triumphos,
+cuius excelsos canimus triumphos, <br>

-hac die Ioseph meruit perennis
+hac die Ioseph meruit perennis <br>

-gaudia vitae.
+gaudia vitae.	<br>

-O nimis felix, nimis o beatus,
+O nimis felix, nimis o beatus, <br>

-cuius extremam vigiles ad horam
+cuius extremam vigiles ad horam <br>

-Christus et Virgo simul astiterunt
+Christus et Virgo simul astiterunt <br>

-ore sereno.
+ore sereno. <br>

-Iustus insignis, laqueo solutus

-carnis, ad sedes placido sopore
+Iustus insignis, laqueo solutus <br> carnis, ad sedes placido sopore <br>

-migrat aeternas, rutilisque cingit
+migrat aeternas, rutilisque cingit <br>

-tempora sertis.
+tempora sertis. <br>

-Ergo regnantem, flagitemus omnes,
+Ergo regnantem, flagitemus omnes, <br>

-adsit ut nobis, veniamque nostris
+adsit ut nobis, veniamque nostris <br>

-obtinens culpis, tribuat supernae
+obtinens culpis, tribuat supernae <br>

-munera pacis.
+munera pacis. <br>

-Sint tibi plausus, tibi sint honores,
+Sint tibi plausus, tibi sint honores, <br>

-Trine qui regnas Deus, et coronas
+Trine qui regnas Deus, et coronas <br>

-aureas servo tribuis fideli
+aureas servo tribuis fideli <br>
 omne per aevum.
-Amen.
+Amen. <br>

 # Magne Joseph, Fili David

 This hymn is from the medieval Little Office of St. Joseph.

-Magne Joseph, Fili David,
+Magne Joseph, Fili David, <br>

-custos date Virginis,
+custos date Virginis, <br>

-quem et Virgo nuncupavit
+quem et Virgo nuncupavit <br>

-patrem Christi Domini;
+patrem Christi Domini; <br>

-Qui fidelis Servus Dei
+Qui fidelis Servus Dei <br>

-datus es familiae,
+datus es familiae, <br>

-precor velis curam mei
+precor velis curam mei <br>

-tamquam Pater gerere.
+tamquam Pater gerere.	<br>

 # Joseph, fili David

 This is the (possibly medieval) Communion chant for March 19th in the Latin Mass.

-Joseph, fili David, noli timere accipere Mariam
+Joseph, fili David, noli timere accipere Mariam <br>

-conjugem tuam quod enim in ea natum est de Spiritu Sancto est.
+conjugem tuam quod enim in ea natum est de Spiritu Sancto est. <br>

 # Salve Joseph, custos pie

-Salve, Joseph, custos pie,
+Salve, Joseph, custos pie, <br>

-Sponse Virginis Mariae,
+Sponse Virginis Mariae, <br>

-Educator oplimé.
+Educator oplimé. <br>

-Tua prece salus data
+Tua prece salus data <br>

-Sit et culpa condonata
+Sit et culpa condonata <br>

-Peccatricis animae.
+Peccatricis animae. <br>

-Per te cuncti liberemur
+Per te cuncti liberemur <br>

-Omni poena, quam meremur
+Omni poena, quam meremur <br>

-Nostris pro criminibus.
+Nostris pro criminibus. <br>

-Per te nobis impertita
+Per te nobis impertita <br>

-omnis gratia expedita
+omnis gratia expedita <br>

-Sit, et salus animae.
+Sit, et salus animae. <br>

-Te precante, vita functi
+Te precante, vita functi <br>

-Simus Angelis conjuncti
+Simus Angelis conjuncti <br>

-In coelesti Patria.
+In coelesti Patria. <br>

-Sint et omnes tribulati
+Sint et omnes tribulati <br>

-Te pre cante liberati
+Te pre cante liberati <br>

-cunctis ab angustiis.
+cunctis ab angustiis. <br>

-loseph fili David Regis
+loseph fili David Regis <br>

-Recordare Christi gregis
+Recordare Christi gregis <br>

-ln die judicii
+ln die judicii <br>

-Salvatorem deprecare
+Salvatorem deprecare <br>

-Ut nos velit liberare
+Ut nos velit liberare <br>

-Nostrae mortis tempore
+Nostrae mortis tempore <br>

 # Salve Pater Salvatoris

 This is a 14th century hymn attributed to Adam of St. Victor.

-Salve, pater Salvatoris, Joseph ter amabilis.
+Salve, pater Salvatoris, Joseph ter amabilis. <br>

-Salve, custos Redemptoris, Joseph ter mirabilis.
+Salve, custos Redemptoris, Joseph ter mirabilis. <br>

-Salve, sponsa Matris Dei, Joseph vir angelice.
+Salve, sponsa Matris Dei, Joseph vir angelice. <br>

-Salve, hospes Jesu mei, Vir Joseph seraphice.
+Salve, hospes Jesu mei, Vir Joseph seraphice. <br>

 # St. Joseph honored from above

 A 2012 hymn to the tune of Jesu, Dulcis Memoria, by Genevieve Glen, OSB.

-A just man honored from above,
+A just man honored from above, <br>

-A silent man, a man of love,
+A silent man, a man of love, <br>

-Saint Joseph served the Lord alone
+Saint Joseph served the Lord alone <br>

-On exile's road, in fam'ly home.
+On exile's road, in fam'ly home. <br>

-A man who acted on the word,
+A man who acted on the word, <br>

-He carried out what he had heard:
+He carried out what he had heard: <br>

-He took the Mother and her Child
+He took the Mother and her Child <br>

-From scorner's stone and tyrant wild.
+From scorner's stone and tyrant wild. <br>

-A man of faith, a man of trust,
+A man of faith, a man of trust, <br>

-He bore whatever loss he must
+He bore whatever loss he must <br>

-To keep the Mother and her Son
+To keep the Mother and her Son <br>

-Until his life's great work was done.
+Until his life's great work was done. <br>

-We praise you, God of majesty,
+We praise you, God of majesty, <br>

-One holy threefold Mystery;
+One holy threefold Mystery; <br>

-Be Father, Son, and Spirit blest
+Be Father, Son, and Spirit blest <br>

-By all who share in evening's rest.
+By all who share in evening's rest. <br>

 # Dear Husband Of Mary!
 Dear Nurse Of Her Child!

 A 19th century hymn of Father Frederick W. Faber.

-Dear Husband of Mary! dear Nurse of her Child!
+Dear Husband of Mary! dear Nurse of her Child! <br>

-Life’s ways are full weary, the desert is wild;
+Life’s ways are full weary, the desert is wild; <br>

-Bleak sands are all round us, no home can we see;
+Bleak sands are all round us, no home can we see; <br>

-Sweet Spouse of our Lady! we lean upon thee.
+Sweet Spouse of our Lady! we lean upon thee. <br>

-For thou to the pilgrim art Father and Guide,
+For thou to the pilgrim art Father and Guide, <br>

-And Jesus and Mary felt safe by thy side ;
+And Jesus and Mary felt safe by thy side; <br>

-Ah ! blessed Saint Joseph! how safe should I be,
+Ah! blessed Saint Joseph! how safe should I be, <br>

-Sweet Spouse of our Lady! if thou wert with me!
+Sweet Spouse of our Lady! if thou wert with me! <br>

-O blessed Saint Joseph! how great was thy worth,
+O blessed Saint Joseph! how great was thy worth, <br>

-The one chosen shadow of God upon earth,
+The one chosen shadow of God upon earth, <br>

-The Father of Jesus—ah! then wilt thou be,
+The Father of Jesus—ah! then wilt thou be, <br>

-Sweet Spouse of our Lady! a father to me?
+Sweet Spouse of our Lady! a father to me? <br>

-Thou hast not forgotten the long dreary road,
+Thou hast not forgotten the long dreary road, <br>

-When Mary took turns with thee, bearing thy God;
+When Mary took turns with thee, bearing thy God; <br>

-Yet light was that burden, none lighter could be:
+Yet light was that burden, none lighter could be: <br>
 Sweet Spouse of our Lady !
-O canst thou bear me?
+O canst thou bear me? <br>

-A cold thankless heart and a mean love of ease,
+A cold thankless heart and a mean love of ease, <br>

-What weights, blessed Patron! more galling than these?
+What weights, blessed Patron! more galling than these? <br>

-My life, my past life, thy clear vision may see;
+My life, my past life, thy clear vision may see; <br>
 Sweet Spouse of our Lady!
-O canst thou love me?
+O canst thou love me? <br>

-Ah! give me thy Burden to bear for a while;
+Ah! give me thy Burden to bear for a while; <br>

-Let me kiss His warm lips, and adore His sweet smile;
+Let me kiss His warm lips, and adore His sweet smile; <br>

-With her Babe in my arms, surely Mary will be,
+With her Babe in my arms, surely Mary will be, <br>

-Sweet Spouse of our Lady! my pleader with thee!
+Sweet Spouse of our Lady! my pleader with thee! <br>

-When the treasures of God were unsheltered on earth,
+When the treasures of God were unsheltered on earth, <br>

-Safe keeping was found for them both in thy worth;
+Safe keeping was found for them both in thy worth; <br>

-O Father of Jesus! be father to me,
+O Father of Jesus! be father to me, <br>

-Sweet Spouse of our Lady! and I will love thee.
+Sweet Spouse of our Lady! and I will love thee. <br>

-God chose thee for Jesus and Mary—wilt thou
+God chose thee for Jesus and Mary—wilt thou <br>

-Forgive a poor exile for choosing thee now ?
+Forgive a poor exile for choosing thee now? <br>

-There is no Saint in Heaven I worship like thee,
+There is no Saint in Heaven I worship like thee, <br>
 Sweet Spouse of our Lady!
-O deign to love me!
+O deign to love me! <br>

 # Hail, Holy Joseph, Hail!

 A 19th century hymn of Father Frederick W. Faber.

-Hail, holy Joseph, hail!
+Hail, holy Joseph, hail! <br>

-Chaste spouse of Mary hail!
+Chaste spouse of Mary hail! <br>

-Pure as the lily flow'r
+Pure as the lily flow'r <br>

-In Eden's peaceful vale.
+In Eden's peaceful vale. <br>

-Hail, holy Joseph, hail!
+Hail, holy Joseph, hail! <br>

-Prince of the house of God!
+Prince of the house of God! <br>

-May His best graces be
+May His best graces be <br>

-By thy sweet hands bestowed.
+By thy sweet hands bestowed. <br>

-Hail, holy Joseph, hail!
+Hail, holy Joseph, hail! <br>

-Comrade of Angels, hail!
+Comrade of Angels, hail! <br>

-Cheer thou the hearts that faint,
+Cheer thou the hearts that faint, <br>

-And guide the steps that fail.
+And guide the steps that fail. <br>

-Hail, holy Joseph, hail!
+Hail, holy Joseph, hail! <br>

-God's choice wert thou alone!
+God's choice wert thou alone! <br>

-To thee the Word made flesh,
+To thee the Word made flesh, <br>

-Was subject as a Son.
+Was subject as a Son. <br>

-Hail, holy Joseph, hail!
+Hail, holy Joseph, hail! <br>

-Teach us our flesh to tame,
+Teach us our flesh to tame, <br>

-And, Mary, keep the hearts
+And, Mary, keep the hearts <br>

-That love thy husband's name.
+That love thy husband's name. <br>

-Mother of Jesus! bless,
+Mother of Jesus! bless, <br>

-And bless, ye saints on high,
+And bless, ye saints on high, <br>

-All meek and simple souls
+All meek and simple souls <br>

-That to Saint Joseph cry.
+That to Saint Joseph cry. <br>

 # O blessed St. Joseph

 A 19th century hymn of Father Frederick W. Faber.

-O blessed Saint Joseph, how great was thy worth,
+O blessed Saint Joseph, how great was thy worth, <br>

-The one chosen shadow of God upon earth,
+The one chosen shadow of God upon earth, <br>
 The father of Jesus!
-Ah then, wilt thou be,
+Ah then, wilt thou be, <br>
 Sweet spouse of our Lady!
-A father to me?
+A father to me? <br>

-For thou to the pilgrim art father and guide,
+For thou to the pilgrim art father and guide, <br>

-And Jesus and Mary felt safe by thy side;
+And Jesus and Mary felt safe by thy side; <br>

-Ah, blessed Saint Joseph, how safe I should be,
+Ah, blessed Saint Joseph, how safe I should be, <br>
 Sweet spouse of our Lady!
-If thou wert with me!
+If thou wert with me! <br>

-When the treasures of God where unsheltered on earth,
+When the treasures of God where unsheltered on earth, <br>

-Safe keeping was found them both in thy worth;
+Safe keeping was found them both in thy worth; <br>

-O father of Jesus, be father to me,
+O father of Jesus, be father to me, <br>
 Sweet spouse of our Lady!
-And I will love thee.
+And I will love thee. <br>

 # Dear Saint Joseph, pure and gentle

 An early 20th century hymn.

-Dear St Joseph, pure and gentle,

-guardian of the Saviour child,

-Treading, with the virgin mother,

-Egypt’s deserts rough and wild.

-Dear St Joseph, spouse of Mary,

-blest above all saints on high,

-When the death shades round us gather,

-teach, O teach us how to die.

-He who rested on thy bosom

-is by countless saints adored,

-Prostrate angels in his presence

-sing hosannahs to their Lord.

-Dear St Joseph, spouse of Mary,

-blest above all saints on high,

-When the death shades round us gather,

-teach, O teach us how to die.

-Now to thee, no gift refusing,

-Jesus stoops to hear thy prayer;

-Then, dear saint, from thy fair dwelling,

-give to us a father’s care.

-Dear St Joseph, spouse of Mary,

-blest above all saints on high,

-When the death shades round us gather,

-teach, O teach us how to die.

-Dear St Joseph, kind and loving,

-stretch to us a helping hand;

-Guide us through earth’s toils and sorrows,

-Safely to the distant land.

-Dear St Joseph, spouse of Mary,

-blest above all saints on high,

-When the death shades round us gather,

-teach, O teach us how to die.
+Dear St Joseph, pure and gentle, <br>
+guardian of the Saviour child, <br>
+Treading, with the virgin mother, <br>
+Egypt’s deserts rough and wild. <br>

+Dear St Joseph, spouse of Mary, <br>
+blest above all saints on high, <br>
+When the death shades round us gather, <br>
+teach, O teach us how to die. <br>

+He who rested on thy bosoms <br>
+is by countless saints adored, <br>
+Prostrate angels in his presence <br>
+sing hosannahs to their Lord. <br>

+Dear St Joseph, spouse of Mary, <br>
+blest above all saints on high, <br>
+When the death shades round us gather, <br>
+teach, O teach us how to die. <br>

+Now to thee, no gift refusing, <br>
+Jesus stoops to hear thy prayer; <br>
+Then, dear saint, from thy fair dwelling, <br>
+give to us a father’s care. <br>

+Dear St Joseph, spouse of Mary, <br>
+blest above all saints on high, <br>
+When the death shades round us gather, <br>
+teach, O teach us how to die. <br>

+Dear St Joseph, kind and loving, <br>
+stretch to us a helping hand; <br>
+Guide us through earth’s toils and sorrows, <br>
+Safely to the distant land. <br>

+Dear St Joseph, spouse of Mary, <br>
+blest above all saints on high, <br>
+When the death shades round us gather, <br>
+teach, O teach us how to die. <br>

 # Holy Joseph, dearest Father